GoogleCloudPlatform/esp-v2/src/envoy/http/service_control/README.md

 $ curl http://127.0.0.1:9090/test?key=$KEY -v

 # GET request with API key in the headers
-$ curl http://127.0.0.1:9090/test --header "x-goog-apikey:$KEY" -v
+$ curl http://127.0.0.1:9090/test --header "x-api-key:$KEY" -v

 # GET request that does not match any pattern, this should return path not
 # matched error
 $ curl http://127.0.0.1:9090/tea?key=$KEY -v